MickyDNet/HQ-NodeJS/README.md

 Shows possible answers to HQ Questions using NodeJS and iOS Mirroring.

+**JUST TO BE CLEAR - NO MONEY WAS EVER GAINED FROM HQ USING THIS SOFTWARE!**

 # Install
 * Download files.
 * Install Dependencies (look at top of file for **require**ments)